fhildeb/lukso-node-guide/docs/theory/preparations/node-specifications.md

 :::tip Network Connection

-If you're staking with a validator, staying in consensus requires nur just a great network bandwidth, but also low latency, so the node get informed about new blocks and it's attestations before the deadline.
+If you're staking with a validator, operating for the consensus network requires great network bandwidth and low latency to receive blocks information and attest them before the deadline.
 High latency leads to missed attestations, orphaned blocks, and potential penalties.
-More details can be found on the [router requirements](/docs/theory/preparations/router-requirements.md) and [network demand](/docs/theory/preparations/network-demand.md) pages.
+More details can be found on the [**Router Requirements**](/docs/theory/preparations/router-requirements.md) and [**Network Demand**](/docs/theory/preparations/network-demand.md) pages.

 :::